rxiangr/e-sQTL_h2/README.md

 # e-sQTL_h2
-Scripts used in heritability analysis of eQTL and sQTL
+Scripts related to heritability analysis of eQTL and sQTL

 bayesrc.sh is the shell script for conducting BayesRC;